 Where feasible, helping people to take ownership of their homes would provide a new, dynamic aspect to housing provision in South Africa.
 That dynamism in policy will be extended to backyard residents as well.
-Over the next five years, the City will endeavour to extend services to so-called 'backyarders' on City-owned land through a unique service point containing a covered toilet and basin as well as external electricity connections as well as a refuse bin.
+Over the next five years, the City will endeavour to extend services to so-called "backyarders" on City-owned land through a unique service point containing a covered toilet and basin as well as external electricity connections.